acastrounis/data-wrangler/README.md

 PIP: pip install wrangalytics

-From Conda: coming soon
+From Conda: conda install -c alexcastrounis wrangalytics

+**NOTES**
-**NOTE**: Currently installing with PIP via GitHub ensures the latest version.
+- Currently installing with PIP via GitHub ensures the latest version
+- The package may not be available for your platform when installing via conda if you receive the error: "PackagesNotFoundError: The following packages are not available from current channels"

 ## Upgrading